 1. Cultural policy system

-From the 1930s, the main feature of Swedish cultural policy has been an emphasis on equal access to quality culture.
-One initiative typical of the early welfare state period was the national touring theatre company Riksteatern, created in 1934.
-In the 1950s and 1960s, Social Democratic governments continued to expand the state to create an all-encompassing welfare system.
-Established cultural institutions were modernised and new ones were created, e.g. touring institutions for exhibitions and music, the Film Institute, municipal music schools, and colleges for art and drama.
-Another example is The Author's Fund, created in 1954 to distribute government grants to writers, established as a support system based in cultural policy and a compensation for the right of public libraries to lend out books.
+1950-1970: Social Democratic governments continued to expand the state to create an all-encompassing welfare system.
+Established cultural institutions were modernised, and new ones were created, e.g. touring institutions for exhibitions and music, the Film Institute, and municipal music schools.
+Among the first new bodies of cultural policy was the Author's Fund, created in 1954 to distribute government grants to writers, established as a support system based in cultural policy and a compensation for the right of public libraries to lend out books.

-In the 1960s, political activity in cultural policy debates rose dramatically, resulting in the first general cultural policy objectives in the Government Bill on Culture of 1974.
+1970-1990: In the 1960s, political debate focusing on cultural policy increased dramatically, resulting in the first general cultural policy objectives, in the Government Bill on Culture of 1974.
 The democratic welfare-state model of cultural policy was now institutionalised.
 A new government agency, the Swedish Arts Council, was also created.
 While the objectives of cultural policy established at that time were the results of an initiative of the national government, the most significant result may have been the substantial strengthening of regional and municipal resources for the production and distribution of quality culture.

-The Ministry of Culture was separated from the Ministry of Education in 1991, but many participatory cultural activities are still the responsibility of the Ministry of Education, as is artistic education.
-The two fields are in other words still closely linked, and the ministries were briefly reunited 2004–2006.
+The Ministry of Culture was separated from the Ministry of Education in 1991.
+Many participatory cultural activities are still the responsibility of the Ministry of Education, as is artistic education.
+The two fields thus remain closely linked.

 Cultural education is largely outside of the responsibility of the Ministry of Culture.
 Instead, higher artistic education is integrated in the university system, a responsibility of the Ministry of Education.
 Lower level culture and music schools are a municipal responsibility.
-The Ministry of Education also supports national study associations and folk high schools, also often dealing with cultural activities and cultural education (see chapter 5.1 and chapter 6.4).
-While the national government is in many ways the main actor in Swedish cultural policy, the organisation of arts and culture in Sweden can be described as a complex web of interactions between the state, the market, civil society, private patronage and cultural professional associations.
-The dominant political attitude in cultural policy has favoured cooperation between the state and the cultural professions, while - typically and until recently - being more suspicious towards the market and private sponsorship.
+The Ministry of Education also supports national study associations and folk high schools, also often dealing with cultural activities and cultural education (see chapter 5).

 Cultural policy objectives